bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 any :math:`X_t`, you can determine it's value by *only* seeing the outcome of the experiment up to time :math:`t` (i.e., :math:`\omega_1\omega_2\ldots\omega_t` only).

-To define this more formally, we need to introduce a few technical definitions to define this fully.
+To define this more formally, we need to introduce a few technical definitions.
 We've already seen the definition of the :math:`\sigma`-algebra :math:`\sigma(X)` implied by the random variable :math:`X` in a previous subsections.
 Suppose we have a subset of our event space :math:`\mathcal{G}`, we say that :math:`X` is